stefanmcshane/cluster-api-provider-aws/docs/book/src/topics/instance-metadata.md

 Similarly, this can be done with `AWSManagedMachinePool` for use with EKS Managed Nodegroups.
 One slight difference here is that you [must use Launch Templates to configure IMDSv2 with Autoscaling Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-metadata-transition-to-version-2.html).
 In order to configure the LaunchTemplate, you must use a custom AMI type according to the AWS API.
 This can be done by setting `AWSManagedMachinePool.spec.amiType` to `CUSTOM`.
 This change means that you must also specify a bootstrapping script to the worker node, which allows it to be joined to the EKS cluster.
 The default AWS Managed Node Group bootstrap script can be found [here on Github](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh).

-The following example will use the default Amazon EKS Worker Node AMI which includes the above script.
-This must be installed on the cluster as a Secret, under the key `value`.
+The following example will use the default Amazon EKS Worker Node AMI which includes the default EKS Bootstrapping script.
+This must be installed on the management cluster as a Secret, under the key `value`.
 The secret's name must then be included in your `MachinePool` manifest at `MachinePool.spec.template.spec.bootstrap.dataSecretName`.
 Some assumptions are made for this example:

 - Your cluster name is `capi-imds`, which CAPA renames to `default_capi-imds-control-plane` automatically
 - Your cluster is Kubernetes Version `v1.25.9`